sivadotblog/sivadotblog/content/post/databricks-cicd-methods.md

 ---
-title: "Databricks CI/CD Methods- A Comprehensive Guide"
+title: "Databricks CI/CD Methods - A Comprehensive Guide"
-description: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights"
+description: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights."
-summary: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights"
+summary: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights."
 date: 2024-01-15T10:00:00+02:00
 lastmod: 2024-01-20T10:00:00+02:00
 draft: false